-Statuses are used to express the progress of a goal.
+Use the Status Administration section to define the names assigned to the progress of a goal.
 Statuses are determined by a set of criteria and can be displayed as a color or a name.
-In the Status Administration section, you have the ability to customize the color and name associated with the status, as well as the conditions that determine each status throughout the OU.
+You can customize the color and name associated with the status, as well as the conditions that determine each status throughout the OU.

-The system allows you to define four statuses.
-The default status for all goals is the On Track status.
-If a goal does not qualify for any other status it will automatically be in this status.
-The status that indicates the goal, task, or target is finished is Completed.
-This can be measured in different ways, but is used to indicate that the criteria for goal completion have been satisfied.
+You can define up to four types of status and define a color and condition for each one.
+The default status for all goals is the first status in this list.
+Based on your organization's needs, you can define two additional interim statuses.
+The final status in the list indicates the goal, task, or target is completed.
+This is measured in different ways, but is used to indicate that the criteria for goal completion is satisfied.

 To modify Goals Configuration, go to.

 Select a color to define the progress of a goal, if necessary.
 For example, green may be used to convey that a goal is either on track for completion or has been completed, and red may be used to convey that a goal is either behind in progress or at risk for failure.
 These colors are displayed in progress bars and in the hierarchy status column.
 You can change the color associated with each status by clicking the color square next to the Status Name.
 This opens a screen where you can either select a color, enter the Hex Value, or not use a color at all.